rokath/tip/docs/TipUserManual.md

 ### 1.3. <a id='the-tip-idea'></a>The TiP Idea

-#### 1.3.1. <a id='packing'></a>Packing
+#### 1.3.0 Training

-Find the 127 most common pattern in sample data, similar to the real data, and assign the IDs 1-127 to them.
+Find the 127 most common pattern in sample data, similar to the real data expected later, and assign the IDs 1-127 to them.
 This is done once offline and the generated ID table gets part of the tiny packer code as well as for the tiny unpacker code.
 For that task a generator tool was build.

+#### 1.3.1. <a id='packing'></a>Packing

 At runtime the actual buffer is searched for matching patterns from the ID table beginning with the longest ones.
 All these found patterns get replaced by the IDs later.